pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 If fortune favors the bold, let's be bold on this next step and let AI write our sample code on the fly!

 As this is a "hello world" style demonstration intended to showcase the developer workflow more than any specific cloud technologies, let's deploy something fun like a Minecraft server!
-Be sure to watch for the video demonstration of this exercise on Pulumi's [PulumiTV](https://youtube.com/@PulumiTV) YouTube channel for an extra easter egg bonus step!
+Be sure to watch the video demonstration of this exercise on Pulumi's [PulumiTV](https://youtube.com/@PulumiTV) YouTube channel for an extra easter egg bonus step!

 ```bash
 # Write a new Pulumi Python IaC program to deploy Minecraft on Kubernetes